 Nova Catering & Events1140 Sixth Ave., at 44th St.; 212-977-8900; novacateringco.com

-Christophe Barbier’s team can handle all the particulars of a wedding, from venue selection to D.J.’s and customized menus.
-Whether the reception is a formal sit-down affair or a free-flowing cocktail hour, these caterers provide an eclectic culinary array that might include hors d’oeuvre like seared ahi tuna with wasabi cream on cornbread.
-Prices upon request.ocnyc.com
+Chris Barbier’s team can handle all the particulars of a wedding, from venue selection to D.J.’s and customized menus.
+Whether the reception is a formal sit-down affair or a free-flowing cocktail hour, these caterers provide an eclectic culinary array that might include hors d’oeuvre like seared ahi tuna with wasabi cream on cornbread. $150 per person.ocnyc.com

 Couples in search of artfully presented fare love the eye-pleasing dishes conjured up by these detail-oriented caterers.
 They specialize in New American cuisine with European and Asian influences; think truffled grilled cheese with celery relish, seared Wagyu lollipops, and miso-glazed black cod with snow-pea salad.
-From $250 per person.
+Prices upon request.